salomax/desafios/crawlers/README.md

 ##### Implementation

 No big deal, just a simple integration with telegram using a bot implementation through the class `SalomaxIdWallBot`.
-To keep the generalization I created an interface called `TelegramCommand`, hence it makes easy to create multiple commands and map with Telegram by qualifiers, as the example @Qualifier("/NadaPraFazer").
+To keep the generalization, I created an interface called `TelegramCommand` and hence, it makes easy to create multiple commands and map them with Telegram by qualifiers, as the example @Qualifier("/NadaPraFazer") on class `RedditCrawlerTelegramCommand`.

 **Telegram uses multi thread solution.
 Therefore, it has a timeout (60s) or until the crawler searches all over pages.**

 #### Unit test and Mock test

 As you can see, I built an unit test `SingleThreadCrawlerUnitTest` using mocks.
-I've done just for example as I'm used to do to ensure the rules and to keep the code trustful throughout new releases.
+I've done just this one as example for how to ensure the rules and to keep the code trustful throughout new releases.

 ### Build Application